open-policy-agent/gatekeeper/website/versioned_docs/version-v3.10.x/customize-startup.md

 | `gatekeeper.sh/mutation-id` | The UUID of the mutation.                                                                                                                                     |
 | `gatekeeper.sh/mutations`   | A list of comma-separated mutations in the format of `<MutationType>/<MutationNamespace>/<MutationName>:<MutationGeneration>` that are applied to the object. |

+> ❗ Note that this will break the idempotence requirement that Kubernetes sets for mutation webhooks.
+See the [Kubernetes docs here](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#idempotence) for more details

 ## Other Configuration Options

 For the complete list of configuration flags for your specific version of Gatekeeper, run the Gatekeeper binary with the `--help` flag.
 For example: